-The subscribers take this method to inform the public generally, and Millers and Farmers especially, that they have taken that convendespatch.
-They will manufacture MILL GEARING for Flour and other Mills, together with Castings of every description turned and fined up in the best possible manner.
-We feel confident in our ability to execute all orders with which we may be entrusted in a workman-like ally, that he still continues Will have their Carding Machines in operation manner.
-Particular care will be taken to emthe above business in all its the coming season, under the superintendence ploy none but good workmen in the different various branches.
-He has of Mr. Daniel Buckley, an old and experienced departments of the establishment, and no pains on hand at all times an as-workman.
+MILL GEARING for Flour and other Mills, together with Castings of every description turned and fitted up in the best possible manner.
+We feel confident in our ability to execute all orders with ut exoposest used sed ted bails of 18 and 18 a which we may be entrusted in a workman-like Will have their Carding Machines in operation manner.
+Particular care will be taken to employ none but good workmen in the different various branches.
+He has of Mr. Daniel Buckley, an old and experienced departments of the establishment, and no pains on hand at all times an asworkman.
 They solicit a share of the patron- will be spared by the proprietors to give genage of the public.
-All work warranted to be eral satisfaction to those who may favor them per and Brass taken in exchange at the highest price.
-Patterns made to order,
+All work warranted to be eral satisfaction to those who may favor them with orders for work.